DynamoDS/librarie.js/docs/v0.0.1/layout-specs.md

 ![image](img/layout-leaf-items.png?raw=true)

 ### The Miscellaneous section
-As mentioned, this layout specification works closely with `loadedTypes`.
-The `Miscellaneous` section, which displays left-over items, only shows up if `loadedTypes` contains items that are unspecified in this layout specification.
+All items in `loadedTypes` that are included through layout specification will show up under the `default` section on the library, as for ones that are not included, they will be displayed under `Miscellaneous` section.

 The tree structure of this section is generated based on the `fullyQualifiedName` of the items.
-As an example, if there is a node called `Core.Web.Web Request` as left-over, the "Core" category is created:
+As an example, if there is a node called `Core.Web.Web Request` as left-over, the `Core` category is created:

 ![image](img/layout-miscellaneous.png?raw=true)

-This is how it looks when the "Core" category is fully expanded:
+This is how it looks when the `Core` category is fully expanded:
 ![image](img/layout-miscellaneous-expanded.png?raw=true)
 *Note: The general rule is that all items in `loadedTypes` should be specified so that `Miscellaneous` section will not appear in the library.*

 ### Appending new sections
-New sections can be appended at the same level as `default` and `Miscellaneous` sections.
-As an example, we can add a new section called `Add-ons` that displays items with names that start with `pkg://`:
+In addition to the `default` and `Miscellaneous` sections, custom sections can also be added alongside them.
+The following snippet shows how to add a new `Add-ons` section which displays all items with names that start with `pkg://`
 ```json
 {
   "sections": [